Finding the Right Senior Developer for Your Business

 In the past, a lot of tech companies used “puzzle questions” to get a glimpse into the applicants’ thought processes (Google was infamous for using these).
 Some companies still do this, but not as many as once did.
 Today, the prevailing line of thought is that the only way to determine if someone can write code is to have them write you some code.

 2. Can they communicate?

 A surprising amount of a developer’s productivity – especially a senior developer – will come from his or her ability to actually communicate ideas clearly and efficiently to others.
 Senior developers have to lead teams and shepherd projects, and they can’t do either if they’re ineffective communicators.

-3. Check their attitude on learning new things.
+3. Check their attitude toward learning new things.

 A strong desire to learn is pretty much non-negotiable in today’s tech industry.
-Tools, techniques and technology itself changes so quickly that yesterday’s cutting edge methodologies are tomorrow’s punch lines.
+Tools, techniques, and technology itself change so quickly that yesterday’s cutting-edge methodologies are tomorrow’s punch lines.
 If your developers aren’t interested in keeping up with what’s new, your company won’t be developing software for very long.